 The bill seeks to improve access to state benefits and employment opportunities for veterans, uniformed service members, and military spouses in Washington State.
 It introduces a new section that highlights the sacrifices made by these individuals and establishes a hiring preference for veterans and military spouses in public service employment.
 Key amendments include the addition of "uniformed services" to various sections, which now encompasses members of the United States Public Health Service and the National Oceanic and Atmospheric Administration (NOAA).
 The bill also modifies definitions related to military service, ensuring that honorably discharged or actively serving members are recognized in employment contexts, and it stipulates that professional licenses remain valid during military service and can be renewed upon discharge.

-Additionally, the bill enhances employment preferences for veterans and uniformed service members in both public and private sectors by updating definitions to include "airmen" and "guardians."
-It specifies that spouses of active duty service members and veterans with qualifying discharges are entitled to employment preferences.
-The bill clarifies that individuals returning from active military duty will be treated as having been on furlough, ensuring their restoration to previous positions without loss of seniority.
-It also establishes a permissive preference for certain veterans and military spouses in private employment, reinforcing that these preferences comply with state and local equal employment opportunity laws.
-Overall, the bill aims to create a more supportive framework for veterans and their families within the workforce.
+Furthermore, the bill enhances employment preferences for uniformed service members and their families in both public and private sectors.
+It clarifies definitions, including the inclusion of "airmen" and "guardians" in the term "uniformed services," and specifies that spouses of active duty service members and veterans with qualifying discharges are to receive employment preference.
+The bill ensures that individuals returning from active military duty are treated as having been on furlough, allowing for their restoration to previous positions without loss of seniority.
+Overall, the legislation aims to create a more supportive framework for veterans and their families within the state's employment and retirement systems.

 Bill as passed Legislature: 38.04.010, 38.42.010, 41.18.150, 41.20.050, 41.40.170, 43.24.130, 41.04.010, 41.44.120, 73.16.031, 73.16.010, 73.16.051, 73.16.110